Talent management

 Plan ways for your workers to learn and grow, such as through conferences, courses, and a learning management system to create a learning environment.

-Step 5: Hold Performance Appraisals
+Step 5: Hold performance appraisals

 Checking employee performance regularly allows you to see if workers could manage additional responsibilities.